fujitsu/ansible-collection-for-fos/README.md

 ## Collection contents

-Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
-The Ansible Network Collection for Fujitsu PSWITCH (fos-ansible-collection) includes a variety of Ansible content to help automate the management of Fujitsu PSWITCHS.
+Collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins, they are usually hosted and shared by a repository called [Ansible Galaxy](https://galaxy.ansible.com).
+The Ansible Network Collection for Fujitsu PSWITCH (fos-ansible-collection), which also has been uploaded and managed there, contains a variety of Ansible content to help automate the management for Fujitsu PSWITCHs, and you can get it in either of two ways: install from source or install from Ansible Galaxy.

 ## fos-ansible-collection core modules